kbond/governator/README.md

 #### Throttle Controller

-One scenario is to rate limit a specific controller (assumes `ThrottleFactory` as [registered as a service](#symfony-integration)):
+One scenario is to rate limit a specific controller (assumes `ThrottleFactory` is [registered as a service](#symfony-integration)):

 ```php